andreuva/2levelatom/README.md

 # 2levelatom
-Solution of the 2 level atom problem in the solar atmosphere
+Solution of the 2 level atom problem